edx/edx-salesforce/docs/getting_started.rst

+.. _getting_started:

 Getting Started
 ===============

 If you have not already done so, create/activate a `virtualenv`_.
 Unless otherwise stated, assume all terminal code below is executed within the virtualenv.

 .. _virtualenv: https://virtualenvwrapper.readthedocs.org/en/latest/